-Step 1 - Grievances shall be hand delivered to and signed by the Bureau Commander, or his/her designee.
+Step 1 - Labor Relations will deliver the grievance to the Bureau Commander, or his/her designee.
 However, if the matter giving rise to the grievance occurred at the Bureau Commander level, including a disciplinary transfer, the appeal will be sent to the next level of supervision above the Bureau Commander as Step 1.